DeafblindEngineer/DeafblindEngineer/README.md

 So I thought it would be easier and more interesting to have a publicly accessible wiki instead of a blog.
 It would be a good resource for me as much as anyone else.
 A place to document everything related to being a #Deafblind Engineer.

-* Project URL: currently unavailable
+* Project URL: Currently unavailable
 * Repository: n/a
 ### The Calma Project
 **Project Technologies:**